Royal Military College, Duntroon: Programs

 The charter of the Royal Military College, Duntroon is "to produce officers capable of commanding platoon-sized elements in the Hardened and Networked Army concept, and to prepare specialist candidates for commissioning.
 The College prepares cadets and other selected candidates for careers in the Army by promoting leadership and integrity; by promoting high ideals and the pursuit of excellence, and by inculcating a sense of duty, loyalty and service to the nation".
 The current full-time program is a course of 18 months in duration, broken into three distinct classes, numbered as III, II and I Class.
 Each class lasts six months in duration and cadets must successfully complete each component to graduate and receive their commission.
 Throughout the course, cadets receive training in leadership, tactics, weapons systems, military law, military accounting systems, corporate governance and military history.
 The course is designed to test the cadets physically and mentally and graduation is by no means guaranteed.
 Upon graduating, cadets are promoted to the rank of lieutenant and receive a Diploma in Military Leadership.

-Within the full-time course, there are two streams of cadets, those that enter from the Australian Defence Force Academy and those that enter through the direct entry method.
+Within the full-time course, there are two streams of cadets arriving at Duntroon; those that enter from the Australian Defence Force Academy and those that enter through the direct entry method.
 Direct Entry cadets complete the eighteen-month course, whilst cadets from ADFA join Duntroon in II Class, combining with the Direct Entry cadets and completing twelve months at the college.
 The leadership and military training provided at ADFA during the three years of training is considered the equivalent of III Class at RMC.